terk89/ProjectCA/README.md

 - Admin - can Create, Edit and Delete Manufacturers, Instrument Types, Equipment Items and Calibration Records.
 It has to be set up manually in the Database Junction Table AspNetUserRoles by providing UserId(AspNetUsers) and role Id (AspNetRoles).
 - Technician - can view and add new instruments and calibration records but cannot delete or modify records created by others.
-- This is the default user type associated new users.
+This is the default user type associated with new users.

+## Equipment Items
+In order to add EquipmentItem (Admin only) the following items need to be added in advance:
+- Manufacturer (Admin)
+- InstrumentType(Admin)
+Once Added, Technician is able to add a new CalibrationRecord and edit basic EquipmentItem informations.

 ## Technologies Used
 - ASP.NET Core 6.0 (Razor Pages)